digipost/digipost-api-client-dotnet/docs/_v8/4_receive_messages.md

 ### Client configuration

+`ClientConfig` is a container for all the connection specific paramters that you can set.

 ``` csharp
 // The actual sender of the message.
 The broker is the owner of the organization certificate
 // used in the library.
 The broker id can be retrieved from your Digipost organization account.